Realtime Court Reporting Program Details

 High Demand, Great Pay, Potential for Fabulous Benefits and Growth

-DMACC's new Court Reporting program prepares students for a variety of careers that require real-time writing skills to convert the spoken word to text via computer-aided transcription.
+DMACC's Realtime Court Reporting program prepares students for a variety of careers that require realtime writing skills to convert the spoken word to text via machine shorthand with computer-aided transcription.

-The many situations that require verbatim record of what was said--notably judicial proceedings but including many others—have put skilled, dependable court reporters in high demand across the country.
+The many situations that require verbatim record - notably judicial proceedings, pretrial depositions, and government meetings - have put skilled, dependable court reporters in high demand across the country.
 With many court reporters retiring in the next few years, the anticipated shortage of these professionals will create even more opportunities for new DMACC graduates.

-The average national annual median salary is $62,000 with the top 10% earning over $100,000.
-The U.S. Bureau of Labor Statistics says the career outlook is “Much faster than average,” with projected job growth of at least 9 percent through 2029.
+The average national annual median salary is $62,000, with the top 10% earning over $100,000, and the career outlook is “Much faster than average,” with projected job growth of at least 9 percent through 2029, according to the U.S. Bureau of Labor Statistics.

-Based at our Newton Campus, DMACC's new program is the only one of its kind in Iowa.
-It was developed during a year of collaboration with the Iowa Court Reporters Association and Iowa Bar Association.
+DMACC's unique live-virtual day school program is the only one of its kind in Iowa, developed during a year of collaboration with the Iowa Court Reporters Association and Iowa Bar Association, and is approved by the National Court Reporters Association Council on Approved Student Education.

 • Attention to detail